Jay Johnson Morrow: Personal life

 Morrow married Harriet McMullen Butler on October 15, 1895.
-She was the daughter of Brigadier General John Gazzam Butler & Eliza Jane Miller Warnick.
-She was also the granddaughter of Charles Ward Warnick & Mary Ann Miller.
+She was the daughter of Brigadier General John Gazzam Butler and Eliza Jane Miller Warnick.
+She was also the granddaughter of Charles Ward Warnick and Mary Ann Miller.

+Morrow and his wife, who died in 1935, were residents of Englewood, New Jersey.

 Death and legacy

 He died on April 16, 1937.
 His ashes were scattered over the Chagres River, which feeds into the Panama Canal.